-•The images show the velocity distributions of fragment ions formed at the intersection of a molecular beam with a laser beam.
-The images may be analysed to gain insight into the molecular fragmentation dynamics.

-•The two bromine isotopes are clearly resolved in the mass spectrum and images.
+- •The images show the velocity distributions of fragment ions formed at the intersection of a molecular beam with a laser beam.
+The images may be analysed to gain insight into the molecular fragmentation dynamics. - Photolysis of molecular bromine yields both Br+ions and electrons, which can be detected consecutively during the same experimental cycle.
+The electrons are detected first and thus appear at an earlier flight time than the ions. - •The two bromine isotopes are clearly resolved in the mass spectrum and images.